Supplier Terms and Conditions

 2.5 All of these Conditions shall apply to the supply of both Goods and Services except where the application to one or the other is specified.

-2.6 These Conditions and the Order shall constitute the whole agreement between the parties relating to the subject matter of the Order and supersede all prior agreements, arrangements and understanding between the parties relating to that subject matter.
-Each party acknowledges that, in entering into a Contract, it does not rely on any statement, representation, assurance or warranty (whether it was negligently or innocently) of any person (whether a party to the Contract or not) (Representation) other than as expressly set out in these Conditions or the Order.
+2.7 These Conditions and the Order shall constitute the whole agreement between the parties relating to the subject matter of the Order and supersede all prior agreements, arrangements and understandings between the parties relating to that subject matter.
+Each party acknowledges that, in entering into a Contract, it does not rely on any statement, representation, assurance or warranty (whether it was made negligently or innocently) of any person (whether a party to the Contract or not) (Representation) other than as expressly set out in these Conditions or the Order.
 Each party agrees that the only rights and remedies available to it arising out of or in connection with a Representation shall be for breach of the Contract.
 Nothing in this clause shall limit or exclude any liability for fraud.

 3 Supply of Goods